Overview

 A shared secret can be associated with the domain for an external tool by adding an entry to the properties file of the following form:

-Tool producer domain name=secret
+Tool provider domain name=secret

 For example,